rezamarzban/AI-Hello/README.md

 2- Update system certificates by running "sudo apt-get install ca-certificates" command if needed.

-3- Download "mnist.npz" dataset file from Google to working directory.
+3- Download "mnist.npz" dataset file from Google to working directory if you want to load mnist datasets locally.

 4- Run "chmod -c 755 ..." to changing access permission of files if needed.